 Oxbow National Wildlife Refuge, National Wildlife Refuge in Middlesex County, Massachusetts.

-Oxbow National Wildlife Refuge is a protected area in Middlesex County featuring wetlands, forested uplands, oxbow ponds, and the Nashua River.
-These varied habitats support many wildlife species throughout the seasons.
+Oxbow National Wildlife Refuge is a protected area in Middlesex County, Massachusetts, made up of wetlands, forested uplands, oxbow ponds, and the Nashua River.
+The land sits between farmland and forest, with a network of marked trails running through it.

-The land was originally part of Camp Devens, a military installation established in 1917 that later became Fort Devens.
-In 1974, the Department of Defense transferred the land to create this wildlife refuge.
+The land was originally part of Camp Devens, a military base established in 1917 that later became Fort Devens.
+In 1974, the Department of Defense transferred it to the U.S. Fish and Wildlife Service, which turned it into a wildlife refuge.

 The community of curious travelers